 Caption: A man cutting a tree to promote its health

 A bucket lift is a professional tool with a high price tag.
 Therefore, it’s smart to rent it when you need to cut branches.
 You can acquire a trailer and other types, so pick the one corresponding to the target limb height.

 The advantage of using bucket lifts is that you can reach over 100 feet with them.
 On the other hand, the biggest problem is transferring the lift to the cutting location.
 You can use a truck to pull smaller bucket lifts.

 This video shows a man on a bucket lift while removing tree branches.

 2.6.
 Climb the Tree Using Ropes and Harness

-It’s vital to bring the saw to cut tree limbs with yourself.
-The experts advise tying it around the body but make sure it doesn’t bother you while climbing.
+It’s vital to bring the saw to cut tree limbs with you.
+The experts advise tying it around the body but ensure it doesn’t bother you while climbing.